dagross/nlp_reddit/README.md

 ## Brief Summary of Analysis and Interpretations
-For solving the stated problem, I've decided to parse and download data from two subreddits: r/AskWoman and r/AskMan, that complitely satisfies audiency requirements.
+For solving the stated problem, I've parsed and downloaded approx. 2000 submissions from each of two subreddits: r/AskWoman and r/AskMan, that complitely satisfies audiency requirements.
 After EDA and basic cleaning using RegExp, I've used SpaCy for lemmetizing, finding StopWords and cleaning auxiliary words.

 I've started building models.
 Instead of two models, I've tried five, to be sure, that results I am getting, are not caused by incorrect classification approach.
 But since all chosen variety of models show similar effectiveness, we can say with confidence, that results are caused by data.